Advanced Placement (AP)

 For the 2026-27 school year:

 The above classes are Ontario curriculum courses with AP-aligned content and skill development embedded in instruction.
-Though students are solely evaluated on Ontario Curriculum expectations, the courses will be taught at an accelerated pace and increased academic rigour (see next page for details).
+Though students are solely evaluated on Ontario Curriculum expectations, the courses will be taught at an accelerated pace and increased academic rigor.
 Thus, students are recommended to only take one or two AP courses in a given school year.
 Students enrolled in these courses will decide whether or not they write the associated AP exam in May.

 • Student achievement in AP courses is evaluated solely on Ontario Curriculum expectations.